-Unfortunately, head lice remain a common and thoroughly exasperating part of primary school life.
-It is important to realise that schools no longer check children’s hair.
-So, as children spend so much time both playing and learning together, it is all too easy for head lice to spread.
+Head lice remain a common part of primary school life.
+School staff do not check children’s hair.
+Because children spend so much time both playing and learning together, it is all too easy for head lice to spread.
 Anyone can get them and, contrary to popular belief, catching head lice has nothing to do with personal hygiene.

 Therefore, parents are advised to check each child’s hair weekly and not wait for there to be symptoms.
 This is by far the best way to prevent head lice.

 It is the School’s policy not to allow cakes or sweets to be shared when it is a child’s birthday.
 As a school committed to promoting healthy choices and lifestyles, we actively encourage healthier eating and are also committed to remaining particularly vigilant to protect children either with speciﬁc dietary allergies or those whose beliefs call for them to follow particular dietary regimes.
 Please do adhere to this policy, as we want to avoid children and their parents being disappointed or any treats being wasted.

 On occasion, parents ask staff to countersign passport applications for children in our school.
 Whilst the School is happy to provide this service, and will not make a charge, please be aware that:

 - we will always require 48 hours’ notice, as staff have to provide some personal details on the application form, which often requires that information to be brought in from home;